Atharva321/QMoney/README.md

 ## QMoney Architecture
  ![Architecture](https://directus.crio.do/assets/c1ecb8f4-e223-4524-9981-b724dae69857?)

-## QMoney Portfolio Manager Interface

-Refactor using Java interfaces and publish a JAR file Scope of Work
+## Refactor using Java interfaces and publish a JAR file
+Scope of Work :
-Refactored code to adapt to an updated interface contract published by the backend team.
+- Refactored code to adapt to an updated interface contract published by the backend team.
-Published the portfolio manager library as a JAR for easy versioning and distribution.
+- Published the portfolio manager library as a JAR for easy versioning and distribution.
-Created examples to help document library (JAR) usage.
+- Created examples to help document library (JAR) usage.
-Skills used
+Skills used :
 Interfaces, Code Refactoring, Gradle

-Fetch stock quotes and compute annualized stock returns Scope of Work
+## Fetch stock quotes and compute annualized stock returns

+Scope of Work
-Used Tiingo’s REST APIs to fetch stock quotes.
+- Used Tiingo’s REST APIs to fetch stock quotes.
-Computed the annualized returns based on stock purchase date and holding period.
+- Computed the annualized returns based on stock purchase date and holding period.
-Skills used
+Skills used :
 Java, REST API, Jackson